 Physical education includes a sequence of developmental experiences through which children learn by moving.
-Students first learn and practice basic movement skills and manipulate objects by throwing, catching, striking, pushing, pulling, and climbing.
-They take part in a variety of individual and group activities and games to increase their body awareness, practice new skills, and learn to move safely with respect to other people.
+Students first learn and practice basic movement skills and manipulate objects by throwing, catching, striking, pushing, pulling and climbing.
+Students take part in a variety of individual and group activities, games to increase body awareness, practice new skills and learn to move safely with respect to other people.
 Students also begin to learn about the physical and mental benefits of a healthy lifestyle characterized by physical activity.
-Students then use movement skills in more complex ways by learning the concepts of fairness, positive attitude, teamwork, and sportsmanship.
-Students learn to recognize the correlation between practice and mastery of skill, and they will complete various types of drills to increase their own abilities.
+Students will then use movement skills in more complex ways by learning the concepts of fairness, positive attitude, teamwork and sportsmanship.
+Students learn to recognize the correlation between practice and mastery of skill and complete various types of drills to increase abilities.
 Students ultimately refine all the simple and complex skills necessary for physical activity of various types and focus on healthy lifestyles through nutrition and fitness.